sgeorge5/AAI-CPE-EE-551-Final-Project/README.md

 ## Project Description
 Modular Python application:
-- loads fitness‑tracking data, processes it, and generates both textual reports and visualizations for multiple users.
+- tracks fitness data, processes it, and generates both textual reports and visualizations for multiple users.
 - combines data processing, object‑oriented design, error handling, and basic data visualization into a cohesive analytics pipeline.
 ## How to Run Program